The Complete Guide to Outdoor Kitchen Furniture and Features

 Prep those garden-fresh veggies without bringing them in the house.
 Wash your hands after you touch that raw chicken.
 Fill a pot with water before you set it on the outdoor stove burner.
 A sink is a must-have in any outdoor kitchen.
 Whether it’s a small-basin sink or something larger will depend on your needs and the amount of space you have.

-If you’re putting custom countertops in your outdoor kitchen, look for low-maintenance options that handle winter and summer changes in outdoor temperature.
-Concrete, stone, and tile countertops are all great options, and they provide resistance to cooking grease, corrosion, and moisture.
+If you’re installing custom countertops in your outdoor kitchen, look for low-maintenance options that can withstand winter and summer changes in outdoor temperature.
+Concrete, stone, and tile countertops are all great options, and they are resistant to cooking grease, corrosion, and moisture.

 The Dining Set